Keen to be better equipped to serve God in your church, workplace, home?

 GradDipDiv students take the following course:

 - At least four biblical subject units, looking at the Old and New Testaments.
-You will take at least one of two foundation-level units that survey the whole Old Testament (OT502 & NT502), and at least one of two foundation-level units that survey the whole New Testament (NT501 & NT502).
+You will take at least one of two foundation-level units that survey the whole Old Testament (OT001-512 & OT002-512), and at least one of two foundation-level units that survey the whole New Testament (NT001-512 & NT001-512).
 You can also choose to study any of our units that focus in-depth on particular parts of the English Bible, such as John, Romans and the Pentateuch.
 These units can be taken if you have already passed one of the foundation-level units in the same field (OT or NT).

 - At least one unit in either church history, theology, or ethics.
 Normally we’d suggest that you take either Christian Ethics or Reformation Church History, both offered every year.
 As well as these we offer units in the other key areas of church history – the early church, the modern period, and Australian church and culture.
 We also offer four units that cover all of the major areas of theology, which you can take once you’ve passed your first subject at QTC.

 - Two short units on how to study the Bible and know what you believe – giving you skills for reading and interpreting Scripture, an understanding of how the Word fits together as a whole (biblical theology), and an introduction to Christian Doctrine.
-These are Principles of Interpretation in Semester 1 (RYO51), and Foundations of Systematic Theology (TRT52).
-Each of these units is worth half of the credit of a normal unit (2 credit points rather than 4), so taken together they are worth one of the eight regular-sized units that you need as a minimum to complete the GradDipDiv.
+These are Introduction to Biblical Interpretation in Semester 1 (BB008-806), and Principles of Systematic Theology (TH025-806).
+Each of these units is worth half of the credit of a normal unit (6 credit points rather than 12), so taken together they are worth one of the eight regular-sized units that you need as a minimum to complete the GradDipDiv.
+If studying on campus during the daytime, the 6 cp unit Expository Preaching in Practice (PC127-806) is taken in place of Introduction to Biblical Interpretation (BB008-806).

 Eligibility & Financial Support?